 Rule 2505.
 Explaining Vote.
 Any member may, when a roll call vote is being taken on the passage or adoption of any bill or resolution, explain their vote.
 Such member shall be allowed not more than one minute for such explanation.
-Such explanation, if furnished in writing and signed, with printed name and district number, by such member upon the day the vote is taken within one-half hour after the adjournment of the House on that day, shall be entered in the Journal, provided it does not contain more than 100 words.
+Such explanation, if furnished in writing and signed, with printed name and district number, by such member by 3:00 p.m. upon the day the vote is taken or, if the vote is taken subsequent to 2:30 p.m., within one-half hour after the adjournment of the House on that day, shall be entered in the Journal, provided it does not contain more than 100 words.
 Such submission should also be submitted in electronic format to the chief clerk under the same time deadline.